bytefish/bytefish.de/blog/postgresql_interpolation.md

 * [Using IGNORE NULLS With SQL Window Functions to Fill Gaps]

 This reminded me of a project I had in a private repository for two years, which deals with how to do a linear interpolation of values with PostgreSQL.

-It is heavily based on a great article by
-[Caleb Welton]:
+It is heavily based on a great article by [Caleb Welton](https://github.com/cwelton):

 * [Time Series Analysis Part 3: Resampling and Interpolation]